Best Espresso Beans

 All Kicking Horse coffee is USDA, and Fair Trade certified.
 This is because of the company’s commitment to supporting small-scale coffee farmers.
 It is also because they promote environmentally friendly coffee farming practices.
 So, when drinking this coffee, you are drinking safe coffee and supporting a good cause.

 This coffee is ideal for coffee enthusiasts looking for genuinely tasty organic coffee.
-Its medium roast gives a smooth taste—ideal for straight shots or gentle cappuccinos.
+It is one of the best espresso beans if you want an organic option that still tastes lively rather than flat.
+Its medium roast gives a smooth taste that works for straight shots, americanos, and gentle cappuccinos.

 Expert Note: Roasting date is printed on the bag—use within 4 weeks for best flavor.
 Store in a cool, dark place to preserve aroma.